openmc-dev/openmc/docs/source/usersguide/settings.rst

 External source distributions can be specified through the :attr:`Settings.source` attribute.
-If you have a single external source, you can create an instance of :class:`openmc.Source` and use it to set the :attr:`Settings.source` attribute.
-If you have multiple external sources with varying source strengths, :attr:`Settings.source` should be set to a list of :class:`openmc.Source` objects.
+If you have a single external source, you can create an instance of any of the subclasses of :class:`openmc.SourceBase` (:class:`openmc.IndependentSource`, :class:`openmc.FileSource`, :class:`openmc.CompiledSource`) and use it to set the :attr:`Settings.source` attribute.
+If you have multiple external sources with varying source strengths, :attr:`Settings.source` should be set to a list of :class:`openmc.SourceBase` objects.

-The :class:`openmc.Source` class has four main attributes that one can set:
+The :class:`openmc.IndependentSource` class is the primary class for defining source distributions and has four main attributes that one can set:
-:attr:`Source.space`, which defines the spatial distribution, :attr:`Source.angle`, which defines the angular distribution, :attr:`Source.energy`, which defines the energy distribution, and :attr:`Source.time`, which defines the time distribution.
+:attr:`IndependentSource.space`, which defines the spatial distribution, :attr:`IndependentSource.angle`, which defines the angular distribution, :attr:`IndependentSource.energy`, which defines the energy distribution, and :attr:`IndependentSource.time`, which defines the time distribution.

 The spatial distribution can be set equal to a sub-class of :class:`openmc.stats.Spatial`; common choices are :class:`openmc.stats.Point` or